Roadmap to this page

 Israel has completely destroyed housing in Gaza - one look at the images tells you everything.

 92% of residential buildings are severely damaged or destroyed and over 90% of the population of Gaza displaced.
 People are exposed to heat, cold, and flooding, all the while being bombed in the tents, schools, and hospitals in which they seek shelter.
-This is no accident: On October 11, 2023, an IDF official stated, “Gaza will eventually turn into a city of tents.
+This is no accident: On October 11, 2023, an Israeli army official stated, “Gaza will eventually turn into a city of tents.
 There will be no buildings.”
 Israeli soldiers have admitted they burned and destroyed buildings “for no reason.”
 In May 2025, Netanyahu reportedly said at a meeting: “We are destroying more and more homes – they have nowhere to return to.
 The only expected result will be a desire for Gazans to emigrate outside the Strip.”

 In addition to housing, Israel has destroyed the fabric of Palestinian society by deliberately targeting civilian institutions of all kinds, such as universities, libraries, archives, religious and cultural sites, historical sites, farms, schools, cemeteries, museums and markets.
 Israel has attacked 95% of schools, destroying 2300 school buildings and every single university.
 It has destroyed over 800 mosques and over 200 cultural and historic sites.